 - Click Export.
 This is how your converted PDF file looks.

-Converting posts and pages to PDFs benefits you in many cases.
-You can combine several blog posts as a guide or an ebook with many chapters to send to subscribers or users.
-This helps you improve the relationship with the readers and increase the chance to get them back to your site frequently.
+Converting posts and pages to PDFs benefits you in many ways.
+You can combine several blog posts as an ebook with many chapters to send to subscribers or users.
+This helps you improve the relationship with the readers and increase the chance to get them back to your site.

 On top of that, you don’t have to export or import your documents into different file formats which takes time and effort.
 Once installing the plugin, creating the PDF file containing the TOC is done with a few simple clicks.

 The following video will help you visualize the steps above better:

 Impress PDF Readers with a Table of Contents

 TOC plays a key role in organizing your content and impressing the readers.
 They can have a quick summary of what your ebook talks about.